 Thirty years ago, the chance of going blind within five years of being diagnosed with severe diabetic retinopathy was no better than 50%.
-Today, early detection, diagnosis, management and treatment of diabetic retinopathy gives a highly likely chance of saving sight.
+Today, early detection, diagnosis and management of diabetic retinopathy gives a highly likely chance of saving sight.

 The early (non-proliferative) stages of diabetic retinopathy usually have no symptoms and progressive damage occurs before any change to vision.
 However once the disease reaches the proliferative stage, vision loss can occur rapidly and can be permanent.
 This makes it essential for all those living with diabetes to have a comprehensive dilated eye examination at least every two years, or more often if recommended, and to follow professional advice to reduce the risks of diabetic retinopathy.